xynium/LORA-APRS-Beacon/README.md

 right button long press to stop middle button force beacon

+Set your data in  data/beacon.json positiondilution is the number of decimal digit in latitude and longitude (1 or 2).

+TODO Smartbeaconning
+TODO reset coulomb counter for now it is reset at startup

 ### How to compile

 The best success is to use PlatformIO (and it is the only platform where I can support you).